+By wire

-By wire To open an account by wire, a completed account application form must be received by a Fund before your wire can be accepted.
+To open an account by wire, a completed account application form must be received by a Fund before your wire can be accepted.
 You may mail or send by overnight delivery your account application form to the Transfer Agent.
 Upon receipt of your completed account application form, an account will be established for you.
 The account number assigned to you will be required as part of the wiring instruction that should be provided to your bank to send the wire.
 Your bank must include the name of the Fund, the account number, and your name so that monies can be correctly applied.
+Your bank should transmit monies by wire to:

+UMB Bank, n.a.

+ABA Number 101000695

+For credit to Palmer Square Funds

+A/C # 9871917185

+For further credit to:

+Your account number

+Fund Name

-Your bank should transmit monies by wire to: UMB Bank, n.a.
-ABA Number 101000695 For credit to Palmer Square Funds A/C # 9871917185 For further credit to: Your account number Fund Name Name(s) of investor(s) Social Security Number or Taxpayer Identification Number Before sending your wire, please contact the Transfer Agent at 1-800-736-1145 to notify it of your intention to wire funds.
+Name(s) of investor(s)

+Social Security Number or Taxpayer Identification Number

+Before sending your wire, please contact the Transfer Agent at 1-800-736-1145 to notify it of your intention to wire funds.
 This will ensure prompt and accurate credit upon receipt of your wire.
 Your bank may charge a fee for its wiring service.

 Wired funds must be received prior to 4:00 p.m.
 (Eastern Time) on a business day to be eligible for same day pricing.
 The Funds and UMB Bank, n.a. are not responsible for the consequences of delays resulting from the banking or Federal Reserve wire system, or from incomplete wiring instructions.

-Selling (Redeeming) Fund Shares Through a broker- dealer or other If you purchased your shares through an approved financial intermediary, your redemption order must be placed through the same financial intermediary.
-A Fund will be deemed to have
+Selling (Redeeming) Fund Shares

-Through a broker- dealer or other financial intermediary If you purchased your shares through an approved financial intermediary, your redemption order must be placed through the same financial intermediary.
+Through a brokerdealer or other financial intermediary If you purchased your shares through an approved financial intermediary, your redemption order must be placed through the same financial intermediary.
+Such financial intermediaries are authorized to designate other financial intermediaries to receive purchase and redemption orders on the Fund's behalf.
 A Fund will be deemed to have received a redemption order when a financial intermediary (or its authorized agent) receives the order.
 The financial intermediary must receive your redemption order prior to 4:00 p.m.
 (Eastern Time) on a business day for the redemption to be processed at the current day's NAV.
 Orders received at or after 4:00 p.m.
-(Eastern Time) on a business day for the redemption on a business day or on a day when the Fund does not value its shares will be transacted at the next business day's NAV.
+(Eastern Time) on a business day or on a day when the Fund does not value its shares will be transacted at the next business day's NAV.
 Please keep in mind that your financial intermediary may charge additional fees for its services.
 In the event your approved financial intermediary is no longer available or in operation, you may place your redemption order directly with the Fund as described below.
-By mail You may redeem shares purchased directly from a Fund by mail.
-Send your written redemption request to Palmer Square Funds at the address indicated below.
-Your request must be in good order and contain the Fund name, the name(s) on the account, your account number and the dollar amount or the number of shares to be redeemed.
-The redemption request must be signed by all shareholders listed on the account.
-Additional documents are required for certain types of shareholders, such as corporations, partnerships, executors, trustees, administrators, or guardians (i.e. , corporate resolutions dated within 60 days, or trust documents indicating proper authorization).
-Regular Mail Palmer Square Funds P.O.
-Box 2175 Milwaukee, Wisconsin 53201 Overnight Delivery Palmer Square Funds 235 West Galena Street Milwaukee, Wisconsin 53212 A Medallion signature guarantee must be included if any of the following situations apply: